Lock in the best mortgage deal – check rates now

 Mortgage rate predictions 2026: Are mortgage rates going down?

-As mortgage rates continue to fall after recent hikes, we break down the latest mortgage rate predictions for 2026 and 2027, and what the wider UK interest rate outlook could mean if you’re buying or remortgaging.
+As the Bank of England holds interest rates again and mortgage rates continue to fall after recent hikes, we break down the latest mortgage rate predictions for 2026 and 2027, and what the wider UK interest rate outlook could mean if you’re buying or remortgaging.

 mortgage rate predictions